Established in January 2006, the

-Program Assistant: Jackie Lipphardt
+Program Coordinator: Jackie Lipphardt

 joined the URO in January 2013.
 Jackie supports the URO's programs, creates marketing materials for the URO, represents the URO around campus, and coordinates the Denman Undergraduate Research Forum.
 Jackie received her BS in Anthropology from Ohio State, and was a 2012 Fulbright Student Grantee to Hungary.

 Roxanne received her BS in Psychology from Ohio State in 2010, and worked as a Behavioral Neuroscience lab manager after graduation.
 She is currently pursuing her Master’s in Public Health.
 Roxanne assists with URO programs and events, advising students, representing the URO on campus, and supervising student workers.

 Program Assistant: Amanda Perrin

 Amanda joined the URO in January 2014 after graduating from Ohio State with a BS in Human Ecology.
 She supports the URO’s programs and events, represents the office around campus, coordinates SURI, and supervises the student assistants.
 Amanda participated in undergraduate research in the Movement Analysis and Performance Lab in Martha Morehouse.

 The URO also has undergraduate students working in our office.
 These students help with our programs, and also help advise student walk-ins.